0

 The skills gap is real

-Source: GOV.UK Cyber Security Skills in the UK Labour Market 2025.
+Source for the skills-gap figure: GOV.UK Cyber Security Skills in the UK Labour Market 2025.

 04